 No seafarer wants to get hurt or suffer injuries while working on ships.
 We all know it’s a hostile working environment at the sea and no matter how many precautions are taken, accidents are bound to happen as a result of one main and common reason – human error.

-A series of regulations has been introduced and implemented to ensure the safety and security of the seafarers working on ships.
-However, there are few types of life threatening accidents which still keep of taking place on board ships around the world.
+A series of regulations have been introduced and implemented to ensure the safety and security of the seafarers working on ships.
+However, there are few types of life-threatening accidents that still keep taking place onboard ships around the world.
 As seafarers working at sea, it is important that you are aware of them and take extra precautions to avoid them.

 1. Man overboard